 1/ How @UMAprotocol enables "Trustless Tokenization", aka how to create an ERC20 token for synthetic crypto or *real-world* asset exposure in ETF-like format.
 Mechanics below for creation, re-margining, and redemption (or default): pic.twitter.com/FZYpUV3DTt— Hart Lambur (@hal2001) December 6, 2018

-With the combination of self-enforcing contracts and a provably honest decentralized oracle design, UMA essentially allows you to tokenize the price of anything in a permissionless and open fashion.
-With this, global investors can now gain exposure to any asset in existence.
+With the combination of self-enforcing contracts and a provably honest decentralized oracle design, UMA allows users to tokenize the price of anything in a permissionless and open fashion.
+With this, global investors can now gain exposure to any asset (or relationship) in existence.
 Even better, UMA allows for financial product innovators to use their creativity and tokenize assets that have even yet to ever been conceived in traditional finance.
 Some conceptualized applications for UMA include:

 - US & Global Equities

 While investors have exposure to the asset, it is important to understand those holders do not actually hold the asset itself.
 As an example, an individual in Malaysia who purchases a tokenized version of Apple’s stock through UMA does not actually hold any Apple stock, they simply have exposure to the price of Apple stock.